Advanced Excel Timesheet

 You may watch this video, which gives you an introduction to how the timesheet functions.

 When you first open the workbook, you recognize there is a separate worksheet per month in the year.
 Here, you have complete oversight of regular time, overtime, extra time, flexible time, sick leave, granted leave, and vacation.
 You may file up to three clock-in/clock-out intervals per day, and you can fill in the number of hours spent on each project against the time worked.
 For QC purposes, we use built-in formulas to enhance the user experience through auto-derivations and data control.
 The timesheet calculates week numbers and selected holiday dates based on the specified year.
-Therefore, when you first buy the Excel timesheet, you may reuse it forever.
+Therefore, when you first buy the Excel timesheet, you can reuse it forever.

-In the following paragraphs, we explain how ExcelTimeSheet will benefit your business due to features making this workbook a robust and enjoyable tool that you can use to organize your time as part of your company’s EPM strategy.
+In the following paragraphs, we explain how ExcelTimeSheet will benefit your business due to features making the workbook a robust and enjoyable tool that you can use to organize your time as part of your company’s EPM strategy.

 Efficiency

 Most importantly, ExcelTimeSheet is easy and intriguing to use.
 The monthly panels contain all the information needed and show you the big picture across projects.
 This means, you not only retain a record for organizational, archival, and potential accounting purposes.
-You also gain oversight that positions you to prioritize goals and make informed decisions.
+You also gain an oversight that positions you to prioritize goals and make informed decisions.

 We have designed this sheet for everyone—from employers and employees to contractors and self-employed.
 The purpose of ExcelTimeSheet is to let you log and plan your time effortlessly.
 If you manage teams, you may provide them with this sheet to help them increase their capacity.